DNA-and-Natural-Algorithms-Group/ArrheniusInference/README.md

     * Set *parameter_folder*  to be the path to a directory to save results.
 In this folder,  the sample parameter sets of each iteration of the optimization will be saved.
 Additionally,  the samples are saved in pickle format (after each walker has taken N_STEPS steps).
     * Set *n_processors* to be the number of processors  for mutliprocessing the computation of the objective function.
     * Set *NUPACK_bin* to be the path to the bin folder in NUPACK.
+    * Set *N_WALKERS*  to be the number of  walkers.
+This should be even and at least twice the numbre of parameters.
+    * Set *N_STEPS* to be the number of steps every walker has to take untill samples  are saved  in pkl format.
+But note that the first few iterations are not saved (see what the N_INITIAL_WALKERS does for explanation)!
+    * Set *FINAL_STEP* to be an integer, such that every walker will take *N_STEPS* * *FINAL_STEP* iterations in total.
+    * Set *N_INITIAL_WALKERS*  to be an integer.
+An initial parameter set might lead to lnprobability of -np.inf ( equivalently probability 0 or error npinf) and the walker might not be able to update to a higher probability during the next iterations.
+Therefore choose only N_WALKERS  which do not have an lnprobability of -np.inf

    * Run **mcmcensemble.py**.
 The initial parameter sets and other sampling configurations can be changed in this file.